 If an addicted person quits using the drug, they will go through a highly uncomfortable oxycodone withdrawal.
 Withdrawal is a sure sign that they need rehab treatment and that ending addiction is not as simple as just walking away from the bottle of pills.

-For full recovery from addiction to take place, they need formal help and support through a drug treatment center.
-Otherwise, recovery will be short and can lead to deadly relapse.
+For full recovery from addiction to take place, they need formal help and support through a drug detox and treatment center.
+Otherwise, recovery will be brief, and can lead to deadly relapse.

 Oxycodone withdrawal symptoms include: